-Instead, you can immediately select your filter set, and tailor the alert condition directly from the chart you are viewing.
+Instead, you can immediately select your filter set and tailor the alert condition directly from the chart you are viewing.
 This helps you proactively manage and monitor the alerting system for your environment.
-Any alert violations will be created per host within the filter set.
+Any alert violations will be created per entity within the filter set.

-Anyone can view alerts tied to your New Relic Infrastructure account.
+Anyone can view alert notifications tied to your account.
 Only Owner, Admins, or Add-on Managers can create, modify, or delete conditions.

-To add a New Relic Infrastructure alert condition to a New Relic Alerts policy:
+To add an Infrastructure alert condition to an Alerts policy:

-From infrastructure.newrelic.com, select any of these Infrastructure pages: Hosts, Processes, Network, or Storage.
+Go to infrastructure.newrelic.com, then select any of these Infrastructure pages: Hosts, Processes, Network, or Storage.
 Mouse over the chart you want to alert on, select the ellipses [ellipses icon] icon, and then select Create alert.

 - Type a meaningful condition name.

-- Select the Alert type, or refer to the examples for additional help with which type to select.
+- Select the Alert type, or refer to the examples to decide which type to select.

 - Define the Critical (required) and Warning (optional, if available) thresholds for triggering the alert notification.